Kronkeli/name-application/README.md

 ## Running application in Heroku

 You can find a running application in Heroku.
+Notice, that it is most likely in a sleep state, and will need time to wake up (both the client and the server sides).
 Here is a link to the client site: [https://name-application-client.herokuapp.com/](https://name-application-client.herokuapp.com/).
 Here is a link to the server side: [https://name-application-server.herokuapp.com/](https://name-application-server.herokuapp.com/).

 ## Local development